 A flower-hung gate was usually located on the axis line of the entire house to separate internal and external parts of the house.
 Exquisitely decorated, it became the most eye-catching spot in the house.
 Drum-shaped bearing stones (see “Stone drum” below) often were placed in front of the flowers-hung gate.
 A “rolling pillar stone” 滚墩石 gundunshi was also used at a flower-hung gate as a decorative structure to add support and display many of the same design motifs as stone lions.

 Reverse-facing Rooms 倒座房 daozuofang.
 In wealthy homes, the reverse-facing rooms, called such because they were the only rooms that faced the back of the compound.
 They were servants’ rooms that, when they backed against a space between the rooms and the wall, might have windows.
-The servants’ rooms ran along the front wall facing the back of the compound 倒座院, and there might be a toilet and pigsty through a passage on one side, and a kitchen through a passage on the other side of the small courtyard.
+The servants’ rooms ran along the front wall facing into the first courtyard 倒座院, and there might be a toilet and pigsty through a passage on one side, and a kitchen through a passage on the other side of the small courtyard.